 - Work with your spouse and their attorney to reach agreeable resolutions on divorce terms

 - Advocate for a satisfactory custody resolution, if applicable

 - Handle all filings and paperwork with the family law court

-You can expect client-centered service when you hire Crystal Wright Law, LLC to handle your divorce or other family law matter.
+You can expect client-centered service when you hire Crystal Wright Law to handle your divorce or other family law matter.
 Contact us today for a free consultation with a Lawrenceville family law attorney.

 How Does the Collaborative Divorce Process Work in Georgia?